grimlong/C-Project-Code-Louisville-D-D/README.md

 - I wrote unit tests but I could not get VS Code to cooperate with them.
-My powerstrip exploded and fried my pc with less than a month left to finish
+My powerstrip exploded and fried my pc with less than a month left to finish it put me way behind.
+I'm going to continue to work on it.
+I hope to add the unit tests and a couple of other things before the end of the week.

 -------------------------------------------------------------------------
 In the future I plan to add an api (https://www.dnd5eapi.co/) along with